Monroe Workers Compensation Lawyer

 Light Duty Return To Work

-If you are injured in North Carolina, your employer will often attempt to make you return to work before you are ready.
+Your employer may attempt to make you return to work before you are ready.
 There are certain hoops the law requires the employer to jump through, but many employers will take advantage of an unrepresented worker to get around these.

 The statute covering return to work light duty states that before an injured worker may return to work, the employer must have a light-duty job description approved by the treating physician.
 The proposed work must be within the employee’s work restrictions.
 This is very important to know, as there have been cases where an employer will make someone return to work light duty only to find a reason to terminate them at a later point.